hnicke/sodalite/docs/sodalite.1.md

 **yank (`y`)**

-: Yanks (i.e., copies) the file associated with the next issued key to sodalite's buffer.
+: Yanks (i.e., copies) the entry associated with the next issued key to sodalite's buffer.

 Options